-• Reclaimed water
+Reclaimed water

-Water reclamation is the process whereby waste water that has been treated to "general standard" (safe to be released into the environment) is treated further with ultra-filtration, reverse osmosis and other processes to produce clean water for drinking purposes.
-At present, approximately 5Ml per day is available for reclamation in Hermanus.
-This water is currently used for irrigation or released into the sea.
+Water reclamation is the process whereby waste water that has been treated to "general standard" (safe to be released into the environment) is treated further with ultrafiltration, reverse osmosis and other processes to produce clean water for drinking purposes.
+At present, approximately 6MI per day is available for reclamation in Hermanus.
+This water is currently either released into the sea or used for irrigation.

-At present, this is the cheapest, most effective and environmentally friendliest additional water source that can be developed.
+At present, this is the cheapest, most effective and environmentally friendliest additional water source that can be developed after the development of the well fields to its full potential.